U.S. nuclear-power generation rose as Entergy Corp. (ETR:US) began to restore service at its Pilgrim 1 reactor in Massachusetts.

 The 685-megawatt Pilgrim 1, about 38 miles (61 kilometers) southeast of Boston, was at 17 percent of capacity early today.
 The unit was shut three days ago after a valve leak, according to a filing with the commission.
 The boost reversed a two-day drop in nuclear production in the Northeast.

 Production in the Southeast increased for a second day as Southern Co.
-(SO) restored the Hatch 1 unit to 98 percent capacity from 64 percent yesterday.
+(SO:US) restored the Hatch 1 unit to 98 percent capacity from 64 percent yesterday.
 The 876-megawatt reactor is about 20 miles south of Vidalia, Georgia.